Graduate students in the Department of English are encouraged to pursue the following

 The Department of English offers a limited number of Graduate Assistantships in either

-departmental service or teaching.
-These assistantships carry stipends in addition
+departmental service, research, or teaching.
+These assistantships carry stipends in

-two sections of composition.
-A very limited number of Graduate Assistantships (GAs)
+normally teach two sections of composition.
+A very limited number of Graduate Assistantships

-are available for those students who have not completed this requirement.
-GAs work
+(GAs) are available for those students who have not completed this requirement.
+GAs

-an average of 20 hours per week in research and support roles for department faculty
+work an average of 20 hours per week in research and teaching roles for department

 All students must apply by March 1 to be considered for an assistantship.
 Please note that this application is separate